Definition - What does Non-Motile Sperm mean?

 - Grade 2: Sperm movement is slow and does not move in a straight line.

-- Grade 3: Sperm can move forward but the speed is low or it cannot move in a straight line.
+- Grade 3: Sperm can move forward but the speed is slow or it cannot move in a straight line.

 - Grade 4: Sperm can move forward at a steady speed in a straight line.

-Some of the common causes that can result in non-motile sperm include:
+Some of the common causes of non-motile sperm include:

 - Abnormalities of the male reproductive tract